 The National Reentry Affairs Branch in the Reentry Services Division has oversight for the BOP's volunteer program.
 Reentry Affairs Coordinators manage volunteer services at their local institution, including: local recruitment, clearance and security compliance, training, file management, and recognition of volunteers.
-Volunteers provide an array of services - from one-on-one intensive mentoring and structured program and service delivery to transition support in the institutions, RRC's, and into the post-release phase.
-During FY 2016, over 10,860 volunteers provided services at BOP facilities.
+Volunteers provide an array of services - from oneon-one intensive mentoring and structured program and service delivery to transition support in the institutions, RRC's, and into the post-release phase.
+During FY 2018, over 9,300 volunteers provided services at BOP facilities during the year.
+There were also numerous other individuals who provided volunteer services such as employment seminars, family reunification activities, and mock job fairs.